 Postmortem brain studies have been used to understand the relation between the brain, behavior and diseases for centuries.
 The sensitivity and specificity required for molecular measures are, however, greater today and rely on high tissue quality.
 This requires not only collecting better tissue than before, but also identifying measures of tissue quality and setting quality thresholds.
 Unlike animal tissue, whose condition at death can be controlled and influenced, human tissue can only be collected naturalistically.

 This introduces potential confounds, based both on pre- and postmortem conditions, that may influence the quality of tissue and its ability to yield accurate results.
-Amongst the traditionally recognized confounds that can reduce tissue quality, postmortem interval, tissue collection and tissue processing are critical.
+Among the traditionally recognized confounds that can reduce tissue quality, postmortem interval, tissue collection and tissue processing are critical.
 Tools to assess tissue quality parameters are still evolving and stress the importance to have highly qualified expert teams to handle brain tissue collection and processing.

 The Gift of Tissue Will Last Beyond a Lifetime